-As reported by CNN, the Hong Kong-based Equal Opportunities Commission (EOC) conducted a survey that reported 27% of flight attendants have experience sexual harassment on board aircrafts within the past twelve months.
+As reported by CNN, the Hong Kong-based Equal Opportunities Commission (EOC) conducted a survey that reported 27% of flight attendants have experienced sexual harassment onboard aircraft within the past twelve months.
 Our NYC sexual harassment lawyers learned the majority of the harassment came from actual customers on flights.

 The harassment manifested in various physical, verbal, and pictorial manners, such as: